Session 3 - Module A: Advanced Orchestration Patterns¶

 if not template_info:

-# Check resource availability
+# Check resource availability in data processing cluster

 if not self.resource_pool.can_allocate(specification.resource_requirements):